Get More Traffic, Leads & Customers With SEO

-The organic search results are the standard results shown below the ‘Ads’ section, local businesses and featured snippets (also known as position zero) but sometimes they’re displayed right at the top.
-As a general rule of thumb the higher up you are in the search results the more free traffic you’ll get.
-Google uses many ranking factors (around 200) to decide who to rank, and at what position.
+The organic search results are the standard results shown below the ‘Ads’ section, local businesses and featured snippets (also known as position zero), but sometimes they’re displayed right at the top.
+As a general rule of thumb, the higher up you are in the search results, you’ll get more free traffic.
+Google uses many ranking factors (around 200) to decide who to rank and at what position.

 The main ranking factors are

 - The websites authority

 - Quality of the webpage & website

 Local search results appear for local search terms.
 Your business will show up on Google maps and the Google My Business section on the first page.
 Maps have ‘pins’ showing the location of relevant (to the search) local businesses.
 Below the map, a list of three local businesses is displayed with a link to more places.
 You want your business to appear in the top three of this list, achievable with local search optimisation methods.